“Injuries are Predictable and Preventable”

 Drowning is the second leading cause of injury related death for Canadian children.
 Every year almost 60 children drown.
 This is equal to more than two classrooms full of children.
 Each year another 140 children must stay in the hospital because they nearly drowned.
 Near-drowning can result in long-term health effects.
 It can affect the way a child thinks, learns, and plays.
 (Parachute Canada)

-Swimming and water play can be great fun for children and adults alike but it is important to keep your children safe.
-Drowning is preventable.
-Please see the following tips for ways in which you can keep your children safe around the water.
+Swimming and water play are great fun for children and adults alike but it is important to teach your children safety messages.
+Drowning is preventable, Please see the following tips, and have a family meeting!

 Top Tips to Be Safe Around Water